-- Weapons Technologies used to attack your enemies - Hulls These are craft designs used to hold weapons and other equipment - Shields Technologies used to protect crafts and planets - Scanners Technologies use to see into space - Engines Technologies used to move craft through space - Computers Technologies used to calculate movements in battle (plus other things) - Specials Technologies placed into a craft that do not fit any simple definition - Factories Technologies that determine the effectiveness of your colonies (usually by increasing production) - Laboratories Technologies that increase the research output of your colonies - Bio technologies Technologies that effect you planets and populations (usually by increasing the terraform of a planet so your populations can grow). - Theories Technologies that open up new fields of research but in them selves have no practical application. - Humanities Technologies that determine commerce and living standards of your population. - Miscellaneous Technologies that do not fit categorisation.
+- Weapons Technologies used to attack your enemies - Hulls These are craft designs used to hold weapons and other equipment - Shields Technologies used to protect crafts and planets - Scanners Technologies use to see into space - Engines Technologies used to move craft through space - Computers Technologies used to calculate movements in battle (plus other things) - Specials Technologies placed into a craft that do not fit any simple definition - Factories Technologies that determine the effectiveness of your colonies (usually by increasing production) - Laboratories Technologies that increase the research output of your colonies - Bio technologies Technologies that effect you planets and populations (usually by increasing the terraform of a planet so your populations can grow). - Theories Technologies that open up new fields of research but in them selves have no practical application. - Humanities Technologies that determine commerce and living standards of your population. - Wonders Wonders a built on a planet.
+They provide empire wide benefits once built.
+Some are empire wonders one allowed per empire (player) while others are galaxy wonders one allowed in the game (first player to build it gets it). - Miscellaneous Technologies that do not fit categorisation.